casper-network/docs/source/docs/casper/operators/setup/non-root-user.md

 Operators may log into their servers remotely using a key.
 The following steps explain how to create a non-root user and log in using a private key instead of the root user.
 Replace `<username>` in the instructions below with your username.

 1. Use [ssh-keygen](https://www.ssh.com/ssh/keygen/) to generate a new SSH key.
+The Casper protocol supports the `ed25519` and `secp256k1` (ECDSA keys with the P-256 curve) algorithms.
+You can find more details [here](../../concepts/accounts-and-keys.md).

 2. Create the user with no password, as the key is your password.